Race discrimination in restaurant hiring

 First though, let’s cover a very basic overview of the law regarding race discrimination in employment.

 The central federal law banning race discrimination in employment is Title VII of the Civil Rights Act of 1964.
-It applies to employers with fifteen or more employees.
-Ohio has a similar law, found at Chapter 4112 of the Ohio Revised Code.
-It applies to employers with four or more employees.
-Both laws make it illegal to discriminate against employees or applicants on the basis of race or color with respect to hiring, termination, promotion, demotion, pay or benefits, job training, and any other term, condition, or privilege of employment.
+It applies to employers with 15 or more employees.
+Ohio has a similar law in Chapter 4112 of the Ohio Revised Code.
+It applies to employers with 4 or more employees.
+Both laws make racial discrimination illegal with respect to hiring, termination, promotion, demotion, pay or benefits, job training, and any other term, condition, or privilege of employment.

 In fact, employers are typically not even allowed to ask for information about an employee’s or an applicant’s race, except under limited circumstances.
 Permissible affirmative action efforts or for the purposes of required reporting to a government agency are the two that come to mind.
 Unless one of those circumstances applies, when an employer uses questions or practices designed to elicit an employee’s or an applicant’s race, it typically suggests that the employer is improperly using race as a basis for employment decisions.

 Title VII and Ohio law also forbid practices and policies that are not necessarily intended to discriminate, but have the effect of doing so.
 By way of example, soliciting job applications only in a Spanish-language newspaper might not be a conscious effort by the employer to discriminate (or it might be).
 Regardless, it could disproportionately screen out African American applicants.
 When a policy or practice that is neutral on its fact disproportionately and negatively affects employees or applicants of a certain race (or sex, or other protected characteristic), it is prohibited under what is known as the “disparate impact” theory.
 Only if the employer can show the policy or practice is “job-related and consistent with business necessity” will it typically be permitted.